 3. Sports Offerings, Pricing, and Administration

-This analysis allows you to check the suitability of the club for your goals.
+This analysis helps you verify the suitability between the club and your goals.

-- For beginners: Make sure the club offers group or individual lessons to get started well, and accessible recreational slots.
+- For beginners: Make sure the club offers group or individual lessons to get started, and accessible ‘recreational’ slots.

 - For experienced players: Inquire about the organization of internal tournaments, participation in team championships (Interclub), and the presence of other high-level players.

-- Costs and affiliation: Compare hourly rates, memberships, and club fees.
-In Belgium, affiliation to the Tennis Padel Pickleball Wallonie-Bruxelles federation (or its Flemish equivalent) is mandatory to play at a club and entitles you to insurance; its cost for a senior is €42 for the 2026 season.
+- Costs and affiliation: Compare hourly rates, subscriptions, and club fees.
+In Belgium, affiliation to the Tennis Padel Pickleball Wallonie-Bruxelles federation (or its Flemish equivalent) is mandatory to play in a club and entitles you to insurance; its cost for a senior is €42 for the 2026 season.

 Checklist: Beginner vs. Experienced Player Priorities